samuelludwig/nixrc/README.md

 At this moment, these configs prioritize non-NixOS Nix installations.
-In other words, Nix (with the `nix-command` and `flake` features enabled) is installed, and you want to use Home-Manager to manage your programs dotfiles.
+In other words, Nix (with the `nix-command` and `flake` features enabled) is installed, and you want to use Home-Manager to manage your programs+dotfiles.
 That is my particular use-case for the time being.

 This repo provides a script, `init-repo.sh`, which will need to be run from the